Discovering Collections, Discovering Communities (DCDC) is an annual conference for the gallery, archive, library, museum and academic sectors.

 Open and inclusive in its ethos, DCDC provides a platform for colleagues to come together in joint conversation, looking beyond their own specialisms to forge new partnerships and enhance the social, cultural and economic impact of our unique collections.

-DCDC22 will showcase how digital innovation is transforming the cultural heritage and academic sectors and their relationship with their audiences.
-From individual projects to national programmes, for organisations and groups large and small, we look forward to examining the opportunities and challenges that digital technologies and collaboration can offer.
+DCDC22 showcased how digital innovation is transforming the cultural heritage and academic sectors and their relationship with their audiences.
+From individual projects to national programmes, for organisations and groups large and small, we examined the opportunities and challenges that digital technologies and collaboration can offer.

 The DCDC21 conference explored how crisis can act as a catalyst for change within libraries, archives, museums and cultural organisations.
 It looked at the impact that crisis can have on working practices, collections and audience engagement, and how periods of turbulence can lead to new opportunities for research and collaboration.
 It also examined how cultural heritage organisations can look beyond times of crisis and foster innovation and collaboration in their institutions and communities.